aphalon/ApsDefence/README.md

 ### Installation

-1. Clone and build the project (prebuilt code on the <i>TODO</i> list)
+1. Download the <a href="https://github.com/aphalon/ApsDefence/releases/download/v1.0.0/ApsDefenceService_1.0.0.zip">latest release</a>
-2. Copy the binaries for ApsDefenceService to a folder of your choosing `C:\ApsDefenceService` perhaps
+2. Extract the files to a folder of your choosing... `C:\ApsDefenceService` perhaps
 3. Start a Command Prompt as Administrator - navigate to the installation folder and execute `InstallService.bat`
 4. Execute `services.msc` and validate the Installation of the <b>ApsDefenceService</b>... then START the service.